kairoaraujo/PowerAdm/README.md

 - Add disk on vSCSI (only if you have Shared Storage Pool)
 - **Organize your IDs!!!** You don't Know are this?
 Continue reading...

+See the screenshots (coming soon)

+In the future:
+- Deploy SO from the NIM Server
+- Web Interface

 Who manages environment with IBM Power through the Hardware Management Console (HMC) know that we have easy management interface to create LPAR, but we need to manage the IDs of devices, such as virtual network, virtual fiber channel, virtual scsi etc., and manage information the maximum and minimum memory and CPUs, physical devices, capped, uncapped etc.